connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/subtree_of_another_tree.md

 ## What I Learned

-Your solution beautifully demonstrates problem composition - using `isSameTree` as a black box to solve a more complex problem.
+The solution beautifully demonstrates problem composition - using `isSameTree` as a black box to solve a more complex problem.
 The critical insight is continuing the search even after a failed match when values are equal, because the actual subtree might be deeper.
 The OR chain elegantly handles the "found anywhere" requirement.
 This pattern of building on previous solutions is common in tree problems and shows good problem-solving methodology.